 - In a large pan, brown ground beef with chopped onion.

-- Crumble and cook until no longer pink.
+- Cook and crumble until no longer pink.
+Drain excess grease.

 - Put ground beef mixture into your slow cooker.

 - Add in the rest of your ingredients (except hamburger buns and cheese)

 - Cover and cook on low for about 4-6 hours.

 - When ready to serve, place filling on buns.